 Before we go deeper into the topic, it’s only right that we define what a freelance writer is.

-Freelance writers get paid to write while not fully employed by a company or business.
+Freelance writers get paid to write while not being fully employed by a company or business.
 These writers work on a contractual basis as compared to being hired full-time.

 Great freelance writers have an excellent command of grammar and can easily change writing tones when needed.
 They’re flexible with their writing style and can write on different topics with ease.